runely/calendar-homey/README.md

 ## Changelog

+- 2.3.1
+    - Bugfix: Triggers with arguments would trigger number of times that triggercard has been added to a flow 😬 ...
 - 2.3.0
     - Added hit count for triggers in settings view.
 This will show hit count for today, total hit count and last triggered timestamp per trigger card
     - Bugfix: Moved argument trigger validation out of runListener.
 If a lot of events were imported, all of them would be validated in the trigger runListener which could lead to Homey disabling the flow because if were called too many times...